Gujarat: Etymology

-Gujarat is derived from the Pratihara dynasty, who ruled Gujarat in the 8th and 9th centuries CE.
-Parts of modern Rajasthan and Gujarat have been known as Gurjarat or Gurjarabhumi for centuries before the Mughal period.
+Gujarat is derived from the Gurjaras, who ruled Gujarat in the 8th and 9th centuries CE.
+Parts of modern Rajasthan and Gujarat were known as Gurjarat or Gurjarabhumi for centuries before the Mughal period.

 History

 Ancient history

-Gujarat was one of the main central areas of the Indus Valley civilisation, which is centred primarily in modern Pakistan.
-It contains ancient metropolitan cities from the Indus Valley such as Lothal, Dholavira and Gola Dhoro.
+Gujarat was one of the main central areas of the Indus Valley Civilisation, which was spread across modern-day northern India and Pakistan.
+It contains ancient metropolitan cities from the Indus Valley, such as Lothal, Dholavira and Gola Dhoro.
 The ancient city of Lothal was where India's first port was established.
-The ancient city of Dholavira is one of the largest and most prominent archaeological sites in India, belonging to the Indus Valley civilisation.
+The ancient city of Dholavira is one of the largest and most prominent archaeological sites in India, belonging to the Indus Valley Civilisation.
 The most recent discovery was Gola Dhoro.
 Altogether, about fifty Indus Valley settlement ruins have been discovered in Gujarat.

 The ancient history of Gujarat was enriched by the commercial activities of its inhabitants.
 There is clear historical evidence of trade and commerce ties with Egypt, Bahrain and Sumer in the Persian Gulf during the time period of 1000 to 750 BCE.
-There was a succession of various Indian empires such as the Mauryan dynasty, Western Satraps, Satavahana dynasty, Gupta Empire, Chalukya dynasty, Rashtrakuta Empire, Pala Empire and Gurjara-Pratihara Empire, as well as the Maitrakas and then the Chaulukyas.
+There was a succession of various polities such as the Mauryan dynasty, Satavahana dynasty, Gupta Empire, Gurjara-Pratihara Empire, as well as regional ones such as the Western Satraps, the Kingdom of Valabhi, the Kingdom of Gujarat, the Sultanate of Gujarat and finally the Kingdom of Baroda.

 The early history of Gujarat includes the imperial grandeur of Chandragupta Maurya who conquered a number of earlier states in what is now Gujarat.
 Pushyagupta, a Vaishya, was appointed the governor of Saurashtra by the Mauryan regime.
 He ruled Girinagar (modern-day Junagadh) (322 BCE to 294 BCE) and built a dam on the Sudarshan lake.
 Emperor Ashoka the Great, the grandson of Chandragupta Maurya, not only ordered his edicts engraved in the rock at Junagadh, but also asked Governor Tusherpha to cut canals from the lake where an earlier Indian governor had built a dam.
 Between the decline of Mauryan power and Saurashtra coming under the sway of the Samprati Mauryas of Ujjain, there was an Indo-Greek defeat in Gujarat of Demetrius.
 In 16th century manuscripts, there is an apocryphal story of a merchant of King Gondophares landing in Gujarat with Apostle Thomas.
 The incident of the cup-bearer torn apart by a lion might indicate that the port city described is in Gujarat.